 All figures and tables are to be included within a single file, placed before the reference section.
 Additional data files (e.g. figures, tables) that contain information directly supportive to the document can be accepted as supplementary files.
 Supplementary files are published exactly as provided, and are not copyedited.

 The language of the journal is English.
-The manuscript should be submitted as a Microsoft Word compatible document (.doc, .docx, .odf, .rtf or the like) using, for example, Times New Roman, 12 pt with 1.5 line spacing.
+The manuscript should be submitted as a Microsoft Word compatible document (.doc, .docx, .odf, .rtf or the like).
 Please make use of line numbering for easier correspondence with the reviewers.

 The manuscript should comprise the following parts in this order: Summary, Introduction, Materials and Methods, Results, Discussion, Acknowledgements, Conflict of Interest, References, ORCID, Author’s address.

 The name of the participating research facility or institution should be given at the head of the first page, followed by the title and short title of the manuscript and the name(s) of the author(s).
 Please indicate the corresponding author (not necessarily identical with the submitting author).
 The summary should be self-contained and makes no use of citations.
 It should not exceed 200 words.